rGiladi/accounts-react/README.md

 <a name='Styled' />

 #### Styled versions
-Pick the package that suit your app.
-(Create it if it doesn't exist!)
+Pick the package that suit your app. ([Create it if it doesn't exist!](https://github.com/royGil/accounts-react/issues/6))
 * [meteoreact:unstyled](https://github.com/royGil/accounts-unstyled)
 * [meteoreact:semantic-ui](https://github.com/royGil/accounts-semantic)

+*If you've created a package and want to include it here, please open a pull request with a link to the package on [atmoshperejs](https://atmospherejs.com/)*

 <a name='Routing' />